Punch-Party-DevTeam/PunchParty/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hqEHmR51q9c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+theres a gameplay loop players can now fight fighters to gain fame so they can then fight harder fighters

 done it theres a loop players can now fight fighters to gain fame so they can then fight harder fighters

 ### CellShading Added